Filing For Disability Due To CancerSave as Favorite

 Short-Term Disability Due To Cancer

-Short-term disability programs cover you if you need a brief medical leave from work, usually up to six months.
-Your employer typically holds your position for you during this period, since you expect to return to work.
-(Employers are able to fire employees who are out on disability, however, as long as the act of letting workers go isn't discriminatory.)
+Short-term disability insurance is designed to supplement a portion of your income you will loose if you need a brief medical leave from work, usually up to six months.
+Your employer may hold your position for you during this period, since you expect to return to work.
+However, they are only legally required to keep your position open if you are taking your 12 weeks of FMLA Leave.

-Short-term disability programs (STDs) are usually administered through your employer or home state or territory.
-(California, Hawaii, New Jersey, New York, Rhode Island and Puerto Rico currently have short-term disability programs.)
-They can also be purchased individually.
-Programs vary; your benefits will depend upon your specific plan.
+Short-term disability insurance (STDs) can be purchased individually, administered through your employer, or provided by your state or territory.
+Currently only California, Hawaii, New Jersey, New York, Rhode Island and Puerto Rico have state run short-term disability programs.
+Programs vary and the definition of disability as well as your benefits will depend upon your specific plan.
 Generally, STD programs will cover up to 26 weeks away from work and pay between 55 and 100 percent of your wages.
 Some plans start immediately, while others have a waiting period before benefits start.
 Some pay at a higher percentage for the first several weeks or months before dropping to a lower percentage, based on your length of employment.

 Since procedures and policies differ from plan to plan, you'll need to get acquainted with the particulars of yours, including the type of paperwork you'll need to complete, buzz words to include on forms to ensure that you get benefits and relevant filing deadlines.
 Look for program details on your state's Department of Labor website.
-(Find the link at http://www.dol.gov/dol/location.htm.)
+Visit http://www.dol.gov/dol/location.htm for your state's contact information.
 To see if your employer offers a plan, contact your human resources or employee benefits office.

 Long-Term Disability Due To Cancer

-The Social Security Administration recommends that you apply for disability benefits as soon as you become disabled, because the process can take several months.
-To qualify, you'll need to have worked and contributed to Social Security through past paychecks for a certain number of years, which is based upon your age.
+In addition to having a disability, to qualify for SSDI, you'll need to have worked and contributed to Social Security through past paychecks for a certain number of years, which is based upon your age.
+Qualifying for SSI is based on your income level and not your work history.

 - Are you working?
 If you are and you make over a certain dollar amount per month, you generally can't be considered disabled.